young-kcd/firebird/doc/sql.extensions/README.time_zone.md

 It can then be changed with `SET TIME ZONE` statement to a given time zone or reset to its original value with `SET TIME ZONE LOCAL`.

+The original time zone value is initially defined equal to the current time zone in session initialization and cannot be changed manually.
+But the original time zone is internally changed when a routine (function, procedure or trigger) is called to the value of the current time zone and restored to its previous value at routine exit.
+That means that a routine that changes the current time zone and later run `SET TIME ZONE LOCAL` will restore the current time zone to its initially received value.

 A time zone may be a string with a time zone region (for example, `America/Sao_Paulo`) or a hours:minutes displacement (for example, `-03:00`) from GMT.

 A time/timestamp with time zone is considered equal to another time/timestamp with time zone if their conversion to UTC are equal, for example, `time '10:00 -02' = time '09:00 -03'`, since both are the same as `time '12:00 GMT'`.
 This is also valid in the context of `UNIQUE` constraints and for sorting purposes.